namespace portions documentation

 before you start make sure you have a GitLab account.

-using the git repository manager grm
+using the project manager tool pjm

 1. fork and clone the repository of this project to your computer

-grm -b new_feature_or_fix fork aedev-group/aedev_aedev
+pjm fork aedev-group/aedev_aedev

 Note